apigee/registry/README.md

 [tests/benchmark](/tests/benchmark).
-These tests run against remote servers specified by the `registry` tool configuration and test a single project that is expected to already exist. **WARNING**: These tests are destructive and will overwrite everyhing in the specified project.
+These tests run against remote servers specified by the `registry` tool configuration and test a single project that is expected to already exist. **WARNING**: These tests are destructive and will overwrite everything in the specified project.
 Benchmarks can be run with the following invocation:

 ```